stoneface86/tbengine/README.md

-# gbsoundengine
+# tbengine

-Music/SFX engine for the gameboy.
-Also serves as the driver for my gameboy tracker, [trackerboy][trackerboy-link].
+Trackerboy engine, a Music/SFX engine for the gameboy.
+This reposistory contains the source code for the driver.
+For the tracker program see [trackerboy][trackerboy-link].

 # Versioning